 shearing to become an Olympic sport.

-SInce writing the above, I've come across Easy Care Sheep http://www.easycaresheep.com/.
+Since writing the above, I've come across information about Easy Care Sheep http://www.easycaresheep.com/.
 "Easy Care is a revolutionary breed of sheep which requires minimal shepherding and veterinary care, sheds its wool in the summer, does not need shearing and yet offers excellent meat yields and lambing ratios.
 The breed is now well established in Britain and abroad and is proving extremely popular and successful with breeders in today's farming environment".

 That certainly shows the farmers' priorities.
 According to a farmer featured on Radio 4 Farming Today, there are now around half a million of these sheep in the UK.
 This farmer was very clear that, though the UK wool market seems to be on the up, British wool will never be able to compete with the superior wool that comes from merino sheep in other countries.